Kayla Rae Haywood

-Kayla Rae Haywood (previously known as Ivy Adara) is an Australian singer and composer.
-Kayla has written for artists such as Selena Gomez and Hailee Steinfeld and started her career by competing in the eighth season of The X-Factor Australia.
+Kayla Rae Haywood (previously known as Ivy Adara) is an Australian retired singer and composer.
+Haywood has written for artists such as Selena Gomez and Hailee Steinfeld and started her career by competing in the eighth season of The X-Factor Australia.

-Career and early life
+Early life and career

-Kayla wrote her first song at age seven and knew music was going to be in her life and often turned chores into musical productions.
-In 2016, Haywood joined the eight season of The X-Factor Australia where she performed Sia's song "Alive" but did not make it past the early rounds of the show despite a standing ovation from Guy Sebastian.
+Haywood wrote her first song at age seven and aspired to be a musician.
+In 2016, Haywood joined the eighth season of The X-Factor Australia where she performed Sia's song "Alive" but did not make it past the early rounds of the show despite a standing ovation from Guy Sebastian.

-After the X-Factor she relocated to Los Angeles where she has co-wrote songs for Dami Im, Natalie Conway, Jessica Mouboy, Selena Gomez, Jason DeRulo, Jennifer Lopez, Rita Ora, G-Eazy and Hailee Steinfeld.
-Kayla experienced a number one song on Australian iTunes with the song she wrote for Jessica Mauboy, "Fallin" which was nominated for 5 ARIA & 3 APRA awards including Song Of the Year.
+After her 2016 X-Factor appearance, Haywood relocated to Los Angeles where she became a co-writer on songs for Dami Im, Natalie Conway, Jessica Mouboy, Selena Gomez, Jason DeRulo, Jennifer Lopez, Rita Ora, G-Eazy and Hailee Steinfeld.
+Haywood experienced a number one song on Australian iTunes with the song she wrote for Jessica Mauboy, "Fallin" which was nominated for 5 ARIA & 3 APRA awards including Song Of the Year.

-In 2017, Kayla released the songs "Famous" and "Everybody Hurts (Feat.
+In 2017, Haywood released the songs "Famous" and "Everybody Hurts (Feat.
 The Him)".

-In 2018, Kayla released her solo EP "Intraduction" that was created in collaboration with hitmakers Cirkut, Jon Hume and Lindsey Jackson.
+In 2018, Haywood released her solo EP "Intraduction" that was created in collaboration with Cirkut, Jon Hume and Lindsey Jackson.
 In the same year, the producer Gryffin released the song "Bye Bye" featuring Adara, who co-wrote the song.
 They toured together and performed it at Coachella.

 In 2021, the singles "Pressure" and "Stranger" were released as part of her solo project.
-The song Stranger came about when Kayla had been feeling depressed and her father flew to LA to see her from Sydney.
-She stated that she picked up her pen and guitar and the song just flowed out.
-In 2022, Kayla has upcoming releases that will feature in the Jennifer Lopez movie, Marry Me.
+The latter song being inspired after a depressive period in Haywood’s life and her father flew from Sydney to LA to see her.
+In 2022, Haywood co-wrote two songs, “Love of My Life” and ”On My Way” for the Jennifer Lopez movie, Marry Me and its soundtrack.

-Kayla's discography has over 200 million streams on Spotify alone as of 2021.
-She describes her music as hopeful, dark, warm, empowering, vulnerable and authentic.

-In May 2025, Kayla announced on Instagram stop making pop music.
+In May 2025, Kayla announced on Instagram she would stop making pop music.
+Subsequently, all of her social media accounts were privated or deleted.